-7.6.4.
+7.6.5.
 Coordination Plan

-As required by 23 USC 139, DOT&PF develops a coordination plan for public and agency participation during the environmental review process (23 USC 139(g)).
+DOT&PF must develop a coordination plan for public and agency participation during the environmental review process (23 USC 139(g)).
 The coordination plan describes how agencies and the public will participate and comment during project environmental review.
 The coordination plan must be in place within 90 days of NOI publication.
 An environmental review schedule is required as part of the coordination plan, and should be established after consultation with, and concurrence of, each cooperating and participating agency.
 The schedule and any adjustments to it must be provided to all participating agencies and made available to the public.
-The coordination plan will include appropriate elements of the PIP.
-Refer to Section 7.3.1 for PIP considerations, and to the following sections for the required agency and public coordination under 23 USC 139.
+The coordination plan will include appropriate elements of the PIP (EPM Chapter 7.3.1).

-7.6.5.
+7.6.6.
 Scoping

-Scoping is the process through which a federal lead agency solicits input from agencies, other stakeholders, and the public regarding the scope and the significant issues to be analyzed in depth in the EIS (40 CFR 1501.7).
-It starts after the NOI is published in the Federal Register.
-The scoping process is used to identify the project purpose and need, the range of alternatives and impacts, and the significant issues to be addressed in the EIS (23 CFR 771.123(b) and 40 CFR 1501.7).
+Scoping is the process through which a federal lead agency solicits input from agencies, other stakeholders, and the public regarding the scope and the significant issues to be analyzed in depth in the EIS (40 CFR 1501.9).
+Scoping begins after the NOI is published in the Federal Register.
+The scoping process is used to identify the project purpose and need, the range of alternatives and impacts, and the significant issues to be addressed in the EIS (23 CFR 771.123(b) and 40 CFR 1501.9).
 The public and participating agencies must be given the opportunity to provide input on the development of the purpose and need and the range of alternatives (23 USC 139(f)).

-Participating agency invitations, as required by 23 USC 139(d), are sent out early in the scoping process.
+Participating agency invitations, as required by 23 USC 139(d), are sent out within 45 days of the NOI date of publication in the Federal Register.
 CEQ regulations (40 CFR 1501.7) also require the lead agency to invite the participation of affected federal, state, and local agencies, affected Indian tribes, the project proponent, and other interested parties in the EIS process.

 Through collaboration with participating and/or cooperating agencies, DOT&PF will develop methodologies to be used to analyze alternatives (23 USC 139(f)(4)(C)).
-DOT&PF makes the ultimate decision on the methodologies to employ, taking into account participating agency expertise.
+DOT&PF makes the ultimate decision on the methodologies to employ, considering participating agency expertise.

 Public meetings are not required as part of the scoping process but are commonly held and serve as an excellent tool for sharing information with agencies and the public and for receiving input.
-If held, public scoping meetings should be noticed in a local or regional newspaper, sent within a project mailer to appropriate project area zip codes, and/or published online on the State of Alaska Online Public Notices website.
+If held, public scoping meetings should be noticed in a local or regional newspaper, sent within a project mailer to appropriate project area zip codes, and/or published online on the Alaska OPN website.
 It is standard practice to include the same information and distribution list used for a Notice of Availability (see Section 5.5.6).

-7.6.6.
+7.6.7.
 Draft EIS Notice of Availability and Circulation